crashbashash/Python-Trinket-Course-Work/README.md

 # Python Trinket Course Work
- All my course work for Trinket
+ All my course work for FutureCoders